discord-jda/JDA-Website/docs/using-jda/interactions.md

         ).queue()
         ```

-To create global commands you need to call these on a `JDA` instance and for guild commands on a `Guild` instance.
+You need to call these on a `JDA` instance to create global commands, and on a `Guild` instance to create guild commands .
 Your bot needs the `applications.commands` scope in addition to the `bot` scope for your bot invite link.
 Example: <https://discord.com/oauth2/authorize?client_id=123456789&scope=bot+applications.commands>

 !!! warning